 Crimes Involving Moral Turpitude (CIMT):

-These are serious offenses which endanger the public to a high degree.
-They include espionage, sabotage, treason, murder, kidnapping, and more.
-Common sense dictates that these crimes merit deportation in the eyes of the government.
+These are serious offenses that endanger the public to a high degree.
+They include espionage, sabotage, treason, murder, kidnapping, etc. Common sense dictates that these crimes merit deportation in the government’s eyes.

 Domestic violence (crime of domestic violence COV)

-A COV includes domestic violence, stalking, child abuse, child neglect and child abandonment.
-A COV is any crime that has as an element the use, attempted use, or threatened use of physical force against the person or property of another.
-Violation of a protective order, such as a personal protection order, will result in deportation proceedings.
+A COV includes domestic violence, stalking, child abuse, child neglect, and child abandonment.
+A COV is any crime that involves the use, attempted use, or threatened use of physical force against another person or their property.
+Violating a protective order, such as a personal protection order, will result in deportation proceedings.

-The United States Supreme Court has ruled that the 6th Amendment to the U.S. Constitution (the right to counsel) requires defense attorneys to explain to a defendant the possible immigration consequence of any guilty plea.
-If the attorney fails to do so, it can be used as grounds to appeal a conviction on ineffective assistance of counsel grounds.
-But remember, the deportation will proceed despite an appeal based on a poorly-skilled attorney’s mistakes.
+The United States Supreme Court has ruled that the 6th Amendment to the U.S. Constitution (the right to counsel) requires defense attorneys to explain the possible immigration consequence of any guilty plea to their client.
+If the attorney fails to do so, the defendant can appeal their conviction based on ineffective assistance of counsel grounds.
+But remember, the deportation will proceed despite an appeal based on a poorly skilled attorney’s mistakes.
 Because the immigration consequences of criminal convictions can be so draconian, it is critical to work with top defense attorneys with extensive experience.

-Additionally, according to the Federal Rules of Criminal Procedure, federal judges are also required to warn defendants of potential deportation consequences of certain guilty pleas.
+Additionally, according to the Federal Rules of Criminal Procedure, federal judges must warn defendants of potential deportation consequences of certain guilty pleas.
 But it would be best if you had an attorney who does not have to be reminded by the judge.